scipy-conference/scipy_proceedings/papers/morley/my_paper.rst

 ``evolve`` method is called to perform the simulation, filling the ``PSD`` attribute with phase space densities for all *L* and times specified during configuration.
-The instance method ``plot`` yields a quick way to visualize the results using Matplotlib functionality.
+The instance method ``plot`` yields a quick way to visualize the results using matplotlib functionality.
 The example given models the phase space density during the \``Hallowe'en'' storms of 2003.
 The results are displayed in figure 4.
 In the top frame, the phase space density is shown.
 The white line plotted over the spectrogram